semyon-dev/semyon-dev.github.io/README.md

 ## Hackathons
 * 2nd place at the social hackathon by Novaya Gazeta & te-st.ru - 2020
-* 2nd place at the hackathon by Politex & Digital Banana - 2019
+* 2nd place & special prize for best technology stack at the hackathon by Politex & Digital Banana - 2019

 ![picture](https://i.imgur.com/nluiaNR.jpg)